 Ankle sprains are one of the most common injuries.
 This can happen when the ankle turns inwards (inversion) during sport or just when walking on an uneven surface.
 The muscles that help to prevent inversion of the ankle can also become injured and may make you prone to recurrence of ankle injuries.
-Treatment with strapping, balance exercises, stretches, deep tissue massage, myofascial release, and joint mobilisation helps to speed up healing and prevent recurrence.
+Treatment with ultrasound, interferential, strapping, balance exercises, stretches, deep tissue massage, myofascial release, and joint mobilisation helps to speed up healing and prevent recurrence.
 If you have an ankle sprain or recurrent ankle sprains, book an appointment with e-physiotherapy Edinburgh.

 De Quervain’s is an overuse injury of tendons of the thumb, specifically the extensor pollicis brevis and abductor pollicis longus.

-Dizziness can be caused by both serious or minor problems and you should consult your general practitioner if you have dizziness repeatedly or persistently.
-There are some forms of dizziness that physiotherapy can help such as Meniere’s disease, other inner ear problems and stiffness in the neck.
-Treatment can involve Cawthorne Cooksey exercises, postural exercises and manual therapy to reduce stiffness in the neck.
-If you have problems with dizziness, book an appointment with e-physiotherapy Edinburgh.
+Dizziness can be caused by both serious or minor problems and you should consult your general practitioner if you have dizziness or vertigo.
+There are some forms of dizziness that physiotherapy can help such as Meniere’s disease, inner ear problems such as Benign Paroxysmal Positional Vertigo (BPPV) and stiffness in the neck.
+Many doctors are unaware that neck stiffness can cause dizziness.
+Treatment can involve Cawthorne Cooksey exercises, postural exercises, joint mobilisations, myofascial release, hold relax techniques, acupuncture and dry needling to reduce stiffness in the neck and your dizziness.

 Tension headaches are the most common type of headache.
 If you are getting frequent headaches, see you GP to investigate for more serious causes of your headache before seeking physiotherapy treatment.
 If there are no serious causes of your headache then physiotherapy often helps.
 Tightness in the neck muscles, especially those that attach to the base of the back of the skull (occiput) or those muscles in the front of the neck (sternocliedomastoid muscle), can cause headaches.
 Reduced movement in the cranial sutures (the joints between the bones of your skull) can also cause headaches.
 Physiotherapy treatment will usually involve a combination of joint mobilisations, myofascial release, postural exercises, relaxation, and cranial suture release.
 If you are having probles with headaches, book an appointment with e-physiotherapy Edinburgh.